RhettRautsaw/PreMiEr_PacBio_tutorial/README.md

 ### Create an Account
 If you do not already have an account, please visit [NCShare](https://userguide.ncshare.org/guides/accountreg/) to request one.

+### Access a terminal
+If you have a Mac or Linux computer, you can use the native terminal app to access NCShare via SSH connection.
+If you have a Windows computer, you can download and use apps like [MobaXterm](https://mobaxterm.mobatek.net/) or [PuTTY](https://www.putty.org/) to access NCShare via SSH connection.

+## 1.2.
+Setup SSH Key and Login
 ### Setup SSH Key
 Follow the instructions to [setup an SSH key for NCShare Cluster Computing](https://userguide.ncshare.org/guides/setupssh/).